jovaneyck/fsharp-binder-template/README.md

 # fsharp-binder-template
-Hit the ground running with a basic template for F# notebooks on binder.
+Hit the ground running with a basic template for F# Jupyter notebooks on binder.

 Try out this template on binder: